 The roof prisms uses are phase-corrected and coated for bright, high-contrast images with accurate colors.
 These binoculars work well in challenging light, such as in foggy or cloudy weather as well as early or late in the day.

-The Nikon 7548 Monarch 7 is a profession 8×42 pair of birdwatching binoculars offering great value for a reasonable price.
+The Nikon Monarch 7 is a professional pair of 10x42 birdwatching binoculars offering great value for a excellent price.

 - Size & Weight: 5.5″ x 4.7″, 24.5 oz